-If you haven’t already done this, then restarting your computer is the very first thing you should do.
+If you haven’t already done this, then restarting your computer is one of the very first things you should do.

 There is always the chance that the error code 39 is due to the operating systems inability to authenticate or initialise the device drivers at that particular instance.
 In which case, a simple restart may be all that is needed to fix it.

 Undo Recent Changes